wp-plugins/website-monitoring/readme.txt

 === Super Monitoring ===
 Contributors: siteimpulse
-Tags: website monitoring,uptime,availability,monitoring,alerts,notifications
+Tags: website monitoring,uptime,availability,monitoring,alerts,notifications,reports,sla
 Requires at least: 2.2
-Tested up to: 3.7.1
+Tested up to: 4.1
-Stable tag: 2.1
+Stable tag: 2.2

 Monitor your blog's uptime with www.supermonitoring.com services - and have all the charts and tables displayed in your WordPress panel.